adammoro/prompt-engineering/Library/Prompts & Templates/Explicit_Prompting.md

-# Explicit Prompt Template #
+# Explicit Prompting #

-Prompt engineering refers to crafting input prompts in a way that helps guide an AI language model, like ChatGPT, to provide more accurate, relevant, and useful responses.
-Here are some tips and examples for effective prompt engineering:
+Crafting prompts in a way that helps guide an AI language model, like ChatGPT, is how to get them to provide more accurate, relevant, and useful responses.
+Here are some tips and examples for effective prompting:

 1. Be specific and clear: Provide enough context or details to guide the AI toward the desired response.
 `Example: "Provide a summary of the 2021 United Nations Climate Change Conference, also known as COP26."`